ningenis/gaslpg/README.md

 Upload MCB Code to Arduino

 Copy test case file to htdocs folder
-Create new MYSQL database e.g hapiplants
+Create new MYSQL database e.g gasplg
 Upload SQL file in the database that just created

 Run the application